 Insights Into Behavior

 How we think and feel about things provides insights into our behaviour.
-As a person arrives at their own insights and conclusions they are then empowered and able, with the help of the therapist as a guide, to strategize around shifts in behaviour.
-The beauty of this type of therapy is that over time the client can start to identify how to manage their own thoughts and feelings to become their own counsel, although it is always important to have that that reflective presence when we go through those life defining moments.
+As people arrive at their own insights and conclusions they are then empowered and able, with the help of the therapist as a guide, to strategize around shifts in behaviour.
+The beauty of this type of therapy is that over time clients can start to identify how to manage their own thoughts and feelings to become their own counsel, although it is always important to have that that reflective presence when we go through those life defining moments.
 Once again, it is important to choose what is best for each client in that moment, for their unique situation.

 What Research Has Shown Us About Therapy

 Mike Dadson believes that being compassionately present with others and using fine-tuned clinical skills helps create the space and place necessary for growth.
 He has a deep belief in the human capacity to find real-life resolutions to injuries and challenges.
 Research has shown that this happens best when we have access to understanding, support, respect and skilled therapeutic interventions.